 Project costs include an estimated $9.8 million for site work and $10.9 million for architectural costs, 97 percent of which would be funded locally, to the tune of $20.2 million.

 Assuming 3.5-percent interest on a 20-year bond, that would mean an annual tax increase of $374 for a home assessed at the borough average ($229,150).
-The district plans to provide a tax calculator on its website to provide individual figures.
+The district plans to provide a tax calculator on its website.

 Board of Education President Jim Hatzell tried to head off sticker shock by framing the proposal in the context of community reinvestment.
 Just as much as Collingswood establishing a business improvement district (BID) “caused a controversy” by levying an additional tax on business owners, it helped provide money to reinvest in the borough, he said.